-The New York City Health Board on Thursday imposed a limited ban on super-sized soda drinks that Mayor Michael Bloomberg blames for fueling an obesity crisis.
+New York became the first city in the United States to impose a limited ban on super-sized soda drinks blamed by Mayor Michael Bloomberg for fueling a national obesity crisis.

 However, there is nothing to stop people from buying as much soda as they like by refilling smaller containers.
 Also, the ban does not extend to drinks sold in supermarkets or any dairy or fruit drinks, many of which also contain huge quantities of sugar.

 Diet and alcoholic drinks are also exempted.

 The measure, which could face legal challenges from the soft drinks industry, takes effect in six months.

 According to official statistics, some 6,000 people in New York die each year from obesity-linked problems.
 One in eight adult New Yorkers has diabetes, which can be aggravated by sugar consumption.

 Although the measure is very far from being a ban on the over-indulgence of sugary drinks, the disappearance of mega-sized cups in many establishments will at least make people more aware of what they're consuming, Bloomberg says.

 "New Yorkers will soon consume fewer junk calories and eventually begin turning the tide of the obesity epidemic that is destroying the health of far too many of our citizens," he said.

 Boosting the mayor, the newly-built basketball stadium for the Brooklyn Nets announced it will immediately adopt the rules, well head of the March 12 deadline.

 The measure generated a stormy debate, including 38,000 comments written to the Board of Health.
 Polls showed a majority of people opposed the ban.